 Marli Siu was selected as a Screen International Star of Tomorrow for 2018.
 Read more here.

-RUN had its World Premiere at Tribeca Film Festival 2019 – International Narrative Competition.
+World Premiere – Tribeca Film Festival 2019 – International Narrative Competition

 Reviews for RUN at Tribeca Film Festival: